Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 The Immortalists is one of my all-time favorite books about dying.
 (Yes, I know this is a depressing subject, but it’s also very real.)

 It’s the story of four adult siblings whose dates of death were predicted when they were children.
-It tackles the ultimate question of how knowing your date of death changes your life, and it does so particularly through one sibling’s storyline as a gay man in 1980s San Francisco amidst the AIDS pandemic.
+It tackles the ultimate question of how knowing your date of death changes your life.

-While I loved each sibling’s storylines, the LGBTQ+ one felt the most emotional and impactful.
-This family drama novel takes you on a decades-long journey and makes you think about the most pressing of all life questions simultaneously.
+While I loved each sibling’s storyline, the LGBTQ+ one felt the most emotional and impactful.
+This family drama novel takes you on a decades-long journey and makes you think about the most pressing of all life’s questions simultaneously.

 Related Post: The Immortalists Summary